Skip to content

 }

-The client.ts wrapper: - Handles JSON parsing + error surfacing - Throws on non-2xx so TanStack Query populates error - No auth logic (single-tenant)
+The client.ts wrapper: - Handles JSON parsing + error surfacing - Throws on non-2xx so TanStack Query populates error - Session-cookie auth: useCurrentUser.ts reads /api/auth/me (with retry: false — load-bearing, a retry-scheduled query pauses forever when hidden/offline), useLogin.ts posts credentials, RequireAuth.tsx gates the routed surfaces

 Dev workflow